augustinechiajh/portfolio/content/authors/augustine-chia/_index.md

 - User
 ---

-I am a cloud automation engineer passionate about building systems that work reliably, securely, and at scale.
-With experience deploying cloud infrastructure and automation in the pharmaceutical industry, I specialize in enhancing operational efficiency while ensuring regulatory compliance.
+I am a cloud automation engineer passionate about using emerging technology to solve unmet user needs.
 My work spans across Infrastructure as Code, CI/CD pipelines, cloud security, and self-service developer tools.

-I enjoy working at the intersection of design, engineering, and people — whether it's improving cloud tooling for teams or experimenting with UX ideas from my background in innovation and design.
+I enjoy working at the intersection of design, engineering, and user experience — whether it's improving cloud tooling for teams or experimenting with UX ideas from my background in innovation and design.

+I spend most of my free time training for half-marathons and triathlons, recording music, and experimenting with travel photography/videography.